AndrewMbugua/Sahara/README.md

 ## End remarks

-This is a hands-on LFS project that I attempted inorder to gain a deeper understanding of Linux,I used the instructions detailed in the **linux from scratch** book that I have also added to this repository.
+This is a hands-on LFS project that I attempted in-order to gain a deeper understanding of the Linux O.S,I used the instructions detailed in the **linux from scratch** book that I have also added to this repository.

 Enjoy building your own LFS,IT WAS FUN!,challenging but FUN! cheerio (:wave:)

 **Author:Andrew Precious Mbugua**